Robert Stewart, Viscount Castlereagh: Decline and death

-Which from his wide cloak he drew.

 After the death of his father in April 1821, which "greatly afflicted him", Castlereagh became the 2nd Marquess of Londonderry.
 Although ineligible to continue sitting for an Irish constituency, as a non-representative Irish peer he was eligible to sit in the House of Commons for an English seat.
-Preparations had already been made, and he was able to vacate Down and swiftly win a by-election for his uncle Lord Hertford's borough of Orford (of which he had been an MP between 1796 and 1797).
+Preparations had already been made, and he was able to vacate Down and swiftly win a by-election for his uncle Lord Hertford's borough of Orford of which he had been an MP between 1796 and 1797.
 He also stood in good favour with the new King, George IV, who openly proposed to dismiss Lord Liverpool and appoint Castlereagh in his stead.
 Castlereagh's relations with his colleagues, however, were beginning to break down, possibly under the influence of paranoia.
 In March 1821, he told his brother he lacked able support on the government benches, and that his parliamentary labours were 'difficult to endure'.

 By 1822, he was showing clear signs of a form of paranoia or a nervous breakdown.
 He was severely overworked with both his responsibilities in leading the government in the House and the never-ending diplomacy required to manage conflicts among the other major powers.
 His oratory in the House had never been of the highest calibre, but now he was considered to be practically incoherent.
 He spoke of resigning his office if matters did not improve.

 Castlereagh began confessing to what was at the time criminal activity.
-He had already told his friend Mrs Arbuthnot that he was being blackmailed for an alleged homosexual offence; and at a 9 August meeting with the King, Castlereagh was distracted, said he was being mysteriously watched by a servant, that he had committed all manner of crimes, and remarked, "I am accused of the same crime as the Bishop of Clogher."
+He had already told his friend Mrs. Arbuthnot that he was being blackmailed for an alleged homosexual offence; at a 9 August meeting with the King, Castlereagh appeared distracted, said he was being mysteriously watched by a servant, and that he had committed all manner of crimes, remarking finally, "I am accused of the same crime as the Bishop of Clogher."
 Percy Jocelyn, who had been the Bishop of Clogher until the previous month, was prosecuted for homosexuality.
 The King concluded he was unwell and urged him to rest.